raghurayikanti/Final_Project/README.md

 # **REST API backend for dosa restaurant **

-This project is to use an SQLite database and FastAPI to provide access to three objects: customers, items, and orders.** for the backend and **SQLite** as the database.
+This project is to use an SQLite database and FastAPI to provide access to three objects: customers, items, and orders for the backend and **SQLite** as the database.

 ---